Aksella Luts: Travel abroad

 In 1938, Theodor and Aksella moved to Helsinki, Finland, where Theodor hoped to further his education.
-From 1938 until 1944, Aksella worked as screenwriter for Fenno-Filmi OY under the masculine pen name Antti Metsalu.
+From 1938 until 1944, Aksella worked as screenwriter under the masculine pen name Antti Metsalu for Fenno-Filmi OY, which was founded by her husband and Yrjö Norta.
 Many of her scripts from the era were anti-Soviet in nature.

 In 1944, the couple moved to Stockholm, Sweden, where Aksella worked as a librarian and archivist at the Folk Universitetet.
 Following World War II and the annexation of Estonia by the Soviet Union, they relocated to the city of São Lourenço near São Paulo in the South Region of Brazil.
 In Brazil, the couple made a permanent home.
 Aksella Luts worked primarily with her husband at his new film company Theodor Lutsu firma as a screenwriter, author of manuscripts, cameraman's assistant, film editor and photojournalist.
-She was a founding member and secretary of the Estonian Evangelical Lutheran Church in São Paulo (EELK São Paulo Kogudus), worked as a librarian at the Estonian-Brazilian New Cultural Association (Eesti-Brasiilia Kultuuriühing Uus), worked as a film editor at Milo Harbichi Films, and was made an Honorary Member of the Academia de Ciências e Letras de São Lourenço for the introduction of Estonian culture to Brazil.
+She was a founding member and secretary of the Estonian Evangelical Lutheran Church in São Paulo (EELK São Paulo Kogudus), worked as a librarian at the Estonian-Brazilian New Cultural Association (Eesti-Brasiilia Kultuuriühing Uus), worked as a film editor at Milo Harbichi Films, and was made an Honorary Member of the Academy of Sciences and Letters of São Lourenço for the introduction of Estonian culture to Brazil.